wagndave/CausalInference/README.md

 1. exclusion restriction
 2. monotonicity

-i.e there is no people that do the opposite of what they are encouraged to do
+i.e there is no people that do the opposite of what they are encouraged to do[^1]

 Implementation